ExoMemphiz/towers_of_hanoi/README.md

 The project is made using React and MaterializeCSS for styling.
 It is therefor coded in JavaScript (ES6).

-There is a live hosted version of it here:
+There is a live version hosted here: [Towers of Hanoi](https://towers-of-hanoi-com.netlify.com)